Kaesong: Goryeo

 Silla began to decline in the late 9th century, and a period of rival warlords ensued.
-In 898, Kaesong fell under the hand of Gung Ye, the founder of his short-lived state, Taebong, and then became a part of Goryeo in 919 by its founder, Wang Geon, who was enthroned as Taejo of Goryeo.
-Taejo established the capital in the south of Song'ak, and incorporated Kaesong into Song'ak under the name of "Gaeju".
+In 898, Kaesong fell under the hand of Gung Ye, the founder of his short-lived state, Taebong, and then became a part of Goryeo in 919 at the hand of its’ founder, Wang Geon, who was enthroned as Taejo of Goryeo.
+Taejo established the capital to the south of Song'ak, and incorporated Kaesong’s name into Song'ak by calling it "Gaeju".
 In 919, Kaesong became the national capital.
-In 960, the 11th year of Gwangjong of Goryeo's reign, the city was renamed Gaegyeong, and in 995, the 14th year of Seonjong of Goryeo's reign, it was elevated to "Gaesong-bu".
-The Gaeseong-bu is a combined term of Song'ak-gun, and Gaesong-gun, which is different from the region of the pre-1945 Gaesong-ri, Seo-myeon, Kaepung-gun.
-In 1010, the first year of Hyeonjong of Goryeo's reign, the palace and houses were almost burnt down during the second conflict in the Goryeo–Khitan War, so in 1018, Gaesong-bu was relegated for the "bu" system, and became to govern the three hyeon unites of Jeongju, Deoksu, and Gangeum.
+In 960, the 11th year of Gwangjong of Goryeo's reign, the city was renamed Gaegyeong, and in 995, the 14th year of Seonjong of Goryeo's reign, it was called "Gaesong-bu" in reference to the local districts of Song'ak-gun and Gaesong-gun, which are different from the region of the pre-1945 Gaesong-ri, Seo-myeon, Kaepung-gun area.
+In 1010, the first year of Hyeonjong of Goryeo's reign, the palace and houses were almost burnt down during the second conflict in the Goryeo–Khitan War, and so in 1018, Gaesong-bu was downgraded under "bu" system, and came to govern the three local areas known as “hyeons” - Jeongju, Deoksu, and Gangeum.

 In the late 12th century, there was instability in both the government and the countryside.
-A slave named Manjŏk (or Manjeok) (만적; 萬積) led a group of slaves who gathered outside Kaesong in 1198.
+A slave named Manjŏk (or Manjeok) (만적; 萬積) led some other slaves who gathered outside Kaesong in 1198.
 The revolt plot was suppressed by Ch'oe Ch'ung-hŏn.
 When Yi Song-gye overthrew Goryeo in 1392 and established Joseon as Taejo of Joseon, he moved the Korean capital from Kaesong to Hanyang (modern-day Seoul) in 1394.